Ast And Alt Ratio Calculator

 • Other underlying medical conditions.

 Important Note: A normal range for AST and ALT varies between laboratories.
-Therefore, always refer to the reference ranges provided by the specific laboratory that performed your blood test.
+So, always refer to the reference ranges provided by the specific laboratory that performed your blood test.
 The interpretation of the AST/ALT ratio should always be done in consultation with a healthcare professional who can consider your individual medical history and other test results.

 Factors Influencing AST and ALT Levels